-Foreign futures, precious metals, volatility ETNs, Bitcoin, Nadex binary options, swaps, and deposit losses.
+Foreign futures, precious metals, volatility ETNs, Nadex binary options, swaps, and deposit losses.

 Many foreign brokers promise Americans Section 1256 tax breaks on foreign futures.
 They mention Commodity Futures Trading Commission (CFTC) “no action letters” granting certain foreign futures exchanges approval for marketing to Americans.
 These brokers overlook the other requirement: an IRS revenue ruling allowing Section 1256 tax treatment to the foreign futures exchange.
 There are only a handful of foreign futures exchanges that currently have this IRS revenue ruling.
 Without Section 1256 treatment, report foreign futures like securities on Form 8949.
 Read Tax Treatment For Foreign Futures.

 Physical precious metals are “collectibles” which are a special class of capital assets.
-If collectibles are held over one year (long-term), sales are taxed at the “collectibles” tax rate — the taxpayer’s ordinary rate capped at 28%.
-If collectibles are held one year or less, the short-term capital gains ordinary tax rate applies no different from the regular STCG tax rate.
-Realized gains and losses in collectibles are reported on Form 8949 and Schedule D along with other capital gains and losses, which means the capital loss limitation of $3,000 against ordinary income applies on individual tax returns.
+If you hold collectibles over one year (long-term), sales are taxed at the “collectibles” tax rate — the taxpayer’s ordinary rate capped at 28%.
+If you hold collectibles one year or less, the short-term capital gains ordinary tax rate applies no different from the regular STCG tax rate.
+Report realized gains and losses in collectibles on Form 8949 and Schedule D along with other capital gains and losses, which means the capital loss limitation of $3,000 against ordinary income applies on individual tax returns.
 Read Tax Treatment For Precious Metals.

 Volatility Products & ETNs

 There are many different types of volatility-based financial products to trade, and tax treatment varies.
 For example, CBOE Volatility Index (VIX) futures are taxed as Section 1256 contracts with lower 60/40 MTM tax rates.
 The NYSE-traded SVXY is an exchange-traded fund (ETF) taxed as a security.